microsoft/WhatTheHack/063-IntroToAzureRedHatOpenshift/Student/Challenge-00.md

 To complete this challenge successfully, you should be able to:

 - Verify that you have a bash shell with the Azure CLI available
-- Verify that your current subscription quota of the smallest supported virtual machine family SKU "Standard DSv3" has a limit of at least 40 cores using the command: `az vm list-usage -l $LOCATION --query "[?contains(name.value, 'standardDSv3Family')]" -o table`
+- Verify that your current subscription quota of the smallest supported virtual machine family SKU `Standard DSv3` has a limit of at least 40 cores using the command: `az vm list-usage -l $LOCATION --query "[?contains(name.value, 'standardDSv3Family')]" -o table`
 - Verify that OpenShift CLI is installed using the command: `oc help`
 - Demonstrate to your coach that you have a Red Hat pull secret